JamesHutchison/pytest-hot-reloading/README.md

 addopts = "-p pytest_hot_reloading.plugin"
 ```

-When running pytest, the plugin will detect whether the daemon is running, and start it if is not.
+When running pytest, the plugin will detect whether the daemon is running.
+If the daemon is not running, it will error unless the `--daemon-start-if-needed` argument is passed.

+The current version of the VS Code Python extension is not, by default, compatible with automatically starting the daemon.
+The
+test runner will hang.
+However, you can revert to legacy behavior which will allow for using the automatic starting.
+See the VS Code section below for more information.

 Note that a pid file is created to track the pid.

 Imports and in many cases initialization logic are not reran on subsequent runs, which can be a huge time saver.